 The hip art scene: Gas The Modern Fuel.
 By artists, for artists, the mission of this gallery and art centre is to "explore wide-ranging aesthetics and probe a broad scope of formal and socio-cultural questions."

 A model of a small city's development, Kingston is acutely aware of its resouces and is vigilant about retaining its identity, as a destination and an enviable place to live.
-City government has been assisted by institutional and private input in planning and development, such as the Kingston Development Corporation(KEDCO) and Kincore Holdings, Ltd. Among projects that enhance the quality of historic Kingston is Kincore's recent restoration of a prominent landmark, the British Whig Building.
-A fine presentation of the history of the building and its changes is on line.
+City government has been assisted by institutional and private input in planning and development, such as the Kingston Development Corporation(KEDCO).

 The vitality of the St. Lawrence north shore, especially compared to the south shore, may be explained in large part by demographics and transportation.
 Whereas rail connection to cities farther south once made the southern side accessible to visitors from populous urban centers, that shore now is relatively inaccessible from metropolitan cities.
 In contrast, the "main line" of Canada--once the Grand Trunk Railroad and now the 401 arterial highway that links Toronto and Montreal--runs along the north shore.
 Kingston and Brockville both have airports accomodating private jets.
 Some affluent islanders residing across the international boundary use these facilities regularly.